 This is my general, daily homemaking routine.
 I tried to include as much detail as I could for each task and examples so you have good ideas of what homemakers do and how to create a successful homemaking schedule.

-- 5:00 am – 7:00 am : MORNING ROUTINE which includes getting in a workout, enjoying a hot drink and maybe reading, prayer, computer work, and a shower, all preferably before Miles (our son) wakes up.
+- 5:00 am – 7:00 am : MORNING ROUTINE which includes getting in a workout, enjoying a tasty drink and maybe reading, computer work, and a shower, all preferrably before our son wakes up.
 Check out my post HERE on how to feel more successful as a homemaker with a morning routine of your own.

 - 7:30am – 8:30am : have breakfast